Want to grow your email list by 1,000+ subscribers?

 This tactic has killed it for Sumo and businesses of all sizes.

-Instead of just looking at how you can grow you email list on your own, why not partner with another blogger/company/influencer to double up the rewards?
+Instead of looking at how you can grow you email list on your own, why not partner with another blogger/company/influencer to double the rewards?

 Cross promotion is a win-win situation.

 Now think about how that same approach can help you grow your email list.
-Here are three cross promotion ideas to get you started:
+Here are two cross promotion ideas to get you started:

-Here’s an exact email you could use to reach out to potential partners:
+Here’s an email you can use to reach out to potential partners:

 Huge fan of your company.